frePPLe/frepple/doc/model-reference/buffer.rst

+                                     version 3.0 onwards we recommend to use the auto-generated operations, unless you have some very specific modeling requirements.
+                                   | From version 4.0 onwards, this field is deprecated.
+It is
-                                     version 3.0 onwards we recommend to use the auto-generated operations, unless you have some very specific modeling requirements. detectproblems   boolean           | Set this field to false to supress problem detection on this buffer.
+                                     left only for backwards compatibility.
+New implementations and upgraded installs should use the easier modeling constructs itemsupplier, itemdistribution and itemoperation. detectproblems   boolean           | Set this field to false to supress problem detection on this buffer.
                                    | Default is true.